KosmX/jneedle/README.md

 ## See the **light** at the end of the tunnel

+**Attention!
+These are advanced options, which you probably won't need!**
+For an easy setup, look at the [Quickstart](#quickstart--how-to-use) section.

 ### Add to PrismLauncher

 ### Extra jar // recommended but harder to set-up